The Tucson Festival of Books is back! Here's what to know about this year's in-person event

 As part of Science City, the Flandrau Science Center and Planetarium and Arizona State Museum are offering free admission all weekend long.

-The complete list of Science City participants can be found on TFOB’s website.
+The complete list of Science City participants can be found at tucne.ws/sciencecity.

-“There's going to be all kinds of great things to do on campus that day.
-So you don't have to be in session all day to have a great time at the festival,” Morgan said.

 COVID-19 protocols and pet policy